Austria and Germany open borders to migrants offloaded by Hungary

 Clapped and cheered as they disembarked, new arrivals queued at registration tents to be screened, fed and clothed.
 Most were set to stay in Munich, although more trains were due to take 800 people to Dortmund and 460 to Frankfurt on Saturday evening.

-Munich police said Arabic-speaking interpreters were helping refugees with procedures at the emergency registration centers.
+Munich police said Arabic-speaking interpreters were helping refugees with procedures at the emergency registration centres.
 The seemingly efficient Austrian and German reception contrasted with the disorder prevalent in Hungary.

 "It was just such a horrible situation in Hungary," said Omar, arriving in Vienna with his family.